NotSpongy/NotSpongy/README.md

 ### Hi there 👋

+I guess this is where i put my about me??

+Uhhh i am learning to code in python and hopefully in 2022 learn some javascript.
+Thats basically it, if you want to ask me more, give me food or hand over some free code i would love that just shoot me a dm on discord.

+Discord: Spongy#3001

 <!--
 **NotSpongy/NotSpongy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.